The Health And Safety Of Our Clients, Volunteers And Staff Is Our Primary Concern.

 Every amazing act of compassion is a demonstration of a palliative approach to care.
 They are also why thanks are so important right now.

 Thank you for caring.
 Thank you for going above and beyond.
 Thank you for being an outstanding example of our hospice palliative care foundational philosophy – You matter because you are you, and you matter to the end of your life.

 Thank you for understanding and being sensitive to the reality that we all must work together to prevent the spread of COVID-19.

 For more details on COVID-19, visit Region of Waterloo Public Health.

 The Ontario Ministry of Health provides a COVID-19 self-assessment tool to check your symptoms and how to get help.

 Learn More About Hospice Programs

-Do you have questions about Hospice of Waterloo, our programs and services, or the hospice experience?
+Do you have questions about Hospice Waterloo Region, our programs and services, or the hospice experience?
 Please contact us, we’d be happy to talk to you.